rnjailamba/PermalinkJS/README.md

 Permalinks for your html page
 =======================================

-Easy creation of permalinks on your html page! [ http://codepen.io/rnjailamba/full/eZRmXb/ ]
+Easy creation of permalinks on your html page! [**DEMOS** - http://goo.gl/Qnkn0N http://goo.gl/zEbKel]

 ## Installation